-Education PR: Not just the poor relation
+Education PR: Not just the poor relative

 STOP PRESS: In November 2017, this campaign won a CIPR (Chartered Institute of Public Relations) Midlands PRide award for the Best STEM campaign.